IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/03_igGrid_GroupBy_Summaries.md

 Name | Description | Type
 -----| ------------| -----
 label | Label that will be applied to the result of the summary function. | string name | Name of the summary function.
-Ex: {summaryFunction: “count”} | string summaryFunction | Speficies the function that will be used when calculating the summary. | function dataType | Speficies to which type of column this summary is applicable.
+Ex: {summaryFunction: "count"} | string summaryFunction | Speficies the function that will be used when calculating the summary. | function dataType | Speficies to which type of column this summary is applicable.
 Setting it to 'any' will apply this summary to all column types. | 'any' or array active | Sets if the summary should be applied. | boolean | true